 Family Resources for Food Assistance Programs

-Low-income families face serious challenges (through no fault of their own) to buying the foods their children need to thrive.
+Under-resourced families face serious challenges (through no fault of their own) to buying the foods their children need to thrive.
 Healthy foods are often more expensive than their less nutritional counterparts, and it can be tough to balance nutritional needs with a family budget.

 However, families can find help through local or federal food assistance programs.
 The US Department of Agriculture (USDA) offers many food assistance programs to offer food security and nutritious options for families.
 Visit the USDA Nutrition Assistance website to learn more about these programs and apply.